harrykimpel/workshop-dotnet-aspire-genai-otel/challenges/challenge-3/README.md

 1. Open the `Terminal` tab in the bottom panel

+2. Stop the running application by hitting CTRL-C in the terminal

-2. Navigate into `challenge-3` folder and specifically into the `aspire` folder
+3. Navigate into `challenge-3` folder and specifically into the `aspire` folder

     ```bash
     cd ../challenge-3/aspire
     ```

-3. In the bottom panel, click on the `+` sign and create another `bash` terminal window.
+4. In the bottom panel, click on the `+` sign and create another `bash` terminal window.

     ![GitHub Codespace new terminal](./assets/gh-codespace-new-terminal.png)

-4. In the second terminal, navigate into `gen-ai` folder within `challenge-3`
+5. In the second terminal, navigate into `gen-ai` folder within `challenge-3`

     ```bash
     cd ../challenge-3/gen-ai